MateuszSamin/synergyai/papers/tech.md

 [^af]: An *anti-feature* is a functionality intentionally introduced by a developer whose existence can harm the user of the smart contract.
 [^1]: In this context *in situ* means that the analysis is performed completely off-chain and does not involve any interaction with the deployed token.
 [^2]: We assume that every token is associated with a single main smart contract.
-[^eo]: An *externally owned account* (EOA) is an account not controlled by a smart contract, but rather a regular user.
+[^eo]: An *externally owned account* (EOA) is an account not controlled by a smart contract, but rather by a regular user.

 ## AI-based static analysis